ai4se4ai-lab/RapidPay/README.md

 # 🧠 SATD Helper Extension for VS Code

 This VS Code extension helps developers track and manage **Self-Admitted Technical Debt (SATD)** during software development.
-It leverages OpenAI's GPT models to detect technical debt comments in your code, tracks them over time, and suggests potential fixes when your recent commits might address the debt.
+It leverages OpenAI's GPT models to detect technical debt comments in your code, visualize the relationships between them, and suggests potential fixes when your commits might address the debt.

+## 🔍 What is Self-Admitted Technical Debt?

+Self-Admitted Technical Debt (SATD) refers to instances where developers explicitly acknowledge shortcuts, workarounds, or incomplete implementations in their code through comments.
+These might include TODOs, FIXMEs, or more subtle indicators like "this needs refactoring later" or "not an ideal solution."

 ## 🚀 Features

 - 🔍 **Repository Analysis**: Scans your git repository to identify technical debt markers (TODO, FIXME, HACK, etc.)
-- 🤖 **AI-Powered Description**: Uses OpenAI to provide clear descriptions of technical debt items
+- 🧠 **AI-Powered Description**: Uses OpenAI to provide clear descriptions of technical debt items
 - 📊 **Technical Debt Tracking**: Maintains a list of all technical debt items with their location and creation information
+- 🔄 **Relationship Discovery**: Analyzes dependencies between debt items to discover chains and impacts
+- 📈 **SIR Score Calculation**: Quantifies the impact of debt through SATD Impact Ripple scores
+- 📊 **Interactive Visualization**: Displays debt relationships and chains in a dynamic, interactive graph
-- 🧠 **Commit Analysis**: Automatically analyzes new commits to check if they address existing technical debt
+- 🤖 **Commit Analysis**: Automatically analyzes new commits to check if they address existing technical debt
 - 💡 **Fix Suggestions**: Provides AI-generated suggestions for completely resolving technical debt based on your recent changes

 ## 🛠️ Setup Instructions